Understanding the Importance of Pay Stubs Why Employees and Employers Must Keep Them

 4. Loan and Rental Applications

-Many lenders and landlords require recent pay stubs as proof of income to evaluate financial eligibility for credit, mortgages, or leases.
+Lenders, landlords, and other financial institutions often require recent pay stubs as proof of income to evaluate eligibility for credit, mortgages, or leases.
+The CFPB guide to credit and loans explains how income verification works.

 Why Employers Should Keep Pay Stub Records